OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

       - "(xxxx,xxxx)"
 ```

-In this example, if (0010,0010) or (0010,0212) tags, contain a string value with 'UNDEFINED' are keep.
-Otherwise, the tag are removed.
+In this example, if (0010,0010) or (0010,0212) tags, contain a string value with 'UNDEFINED' it will execute the Keep() action.
+Otherwise, the tag is removed.

 ```yaml
   - name: "Expression"